Caraway Sale Alert! Save up to 20% with code CYBER . Code gets you 10% off all orders, 15% off on orders $450+, and 20% on orders $625+!

-The nonstick cookware industry has long been rife with chemical contamination, and as a result, we’ve been spending ever more time seeking out only the cleanest cookware in which to prepare our organic food.
+The nonstick cookware industry has long been rife with chemical contamination, and as a result, we’ve been spending even more time seeking out only the cleanest cookware in which to prepare our organic food.
 (To reap the rewards of our tireless search, check out our guide to non-toxic nonstick cookware and the guide to non-toxic bakeware.).

 California Prop 65 certified, Caraway offers the utmost in transparency.
 They monitor their factories closely, testing and (pre-COVID) visiting often.
 The company even went so far as to provide Organic Authority with third-party lab test results that demonstrate that they check for heavy metal contamination.